CodingGarden/discord-welcome-code-of-conduct/README.md

 ### **Code of Conduct**

 By signing up and sending messages on this server, you agree to abide by the code of conduct.
-Any violations of the code of conduct may result in a kick or temporary ban at the moderators (pruners) discretion.
+Any violations of the code of conduct may result in a kick or temporary ban at the moderators' (pruners) discretion.
 Be kind!

 1. **Be mindful of your language.** Any of the following behavior is unacceptable:
   * Offensive comments related to gender identity and expression, sexual orientation, race, ethnicity, language, neuro-type, size, ability, class, religion, culture, subculture, political opinion, age, skill level, occupation, or background